 I really love being a photographer – and I have been working professionally since 1986.
 These days I have bases in both London and Bournemouth from which I shoot commissions for a range of PR, commercial and editorial clients.
-I also have the honour of being a member of the Board of The British Press Photographers’ Association – an organisation which works hard to promote photography.

 In 1964 I was born on the South Coast of England in Bournemouth.
 I grew up there and, after working in a camera store for just over a year, went to study an HND in Advertising and Editorial Photography at Medway College of Design in Kent (now the University for the Creative Arts).
 I graduated from college in June 1986 and moved to London.